 Take Advantage Of Playtime

-The more you interact with your Baby, the more confidence you will have in yourself and the more confidence that Mom will have in you.
+The more you interact with your Baby, the more confidence you will have in yourself and the more confidence that Mom will have.

 Speak With Mom

-It is important for you to speak with Mom and let her know exactly how you are feeling.
-I know, it is tough as a Man to do this, but it is so much easier if you tell Mom that you are feeling left out.
+You need to speak with Mom and let her know exactly how you are feeling.
+I know it is tough as a Man to do this, but it is so much easier if you tell Mom that you are feeling left out.

 During the conversation, ask for some direction.
 What can you do to make her job easier?
 What tasks can you take on?